 - ½ cup tiny tapioca balls

-- 1 (13.5 fl oz) can coconut milk (or could be more depending on how loose you want your soup to be)
+- 1 can coconut milk (1 can = 13.5 fl oz) (or could be more depending on how loose you want your soup to be)

-- 1 cup sugar (adjust the amount according to the extra coconut milk you add)
+- 1 cup granulated sugar (adjust the amount according to the extra coconut milk you add)